Lebara Mobile

 • Three

-Three’s process for getting eSIMs on Pay As You Go is different to Pay Monthly, as you need to call Three or visit a physical Three store to get one on this sort of plan.
+Three’s process for getting eSIMs on Pay As You Go is similar to Pay Monthly, as you can select one at checkout.

 • Vodafone